My Godmother's Favorite:

 - Boil the potatoes skin-on until soft when poked with a knife, drain, and let cool to room temperature.
 Once cook enough, peel and cut into slices.

 - Peel and medium dice the onions.
-Heat a skillet with high sides over medium high heat, add 1 Tbsp of butter and the onions and cook until they start to become translucent.
+Heat a skillet with high sides over medium high heat, add 1 tablespoon of butter and the onions and cook until they start to become translucent.
 Stir in the sauerkraut.

 - Peel and core the apples, then grate them onto the sauerkraut-onion mixture.
-Add in one tsp of mild paprika powder, thyme and salt, stir, add a lid if you have one, and continue to let cook while you prepare the other ingredients.
+Add in one teaspoon of mild paprika powder, thyme and salt, stir, add a lid if you have one, and continue to let cook while you prepare the other ingredients.